1 9 6 8 – 1 9 7 0 (UK)

 Built by BBC Visual Effects designer Mike Ellis (father of Blue Peter presenter Janet), the pinball machine was a fully functioning prop, with its electronic voice provided by Brian Hodgson of the BBC Radiophonic Workshop.

-By the second series, the pinball machine was gone (although its electronic voice remained) and the main links were provided from a studio featuring a collection of oversized bubbling test tubes and brightly flashing lights.
+By the second series – which premiered on 6 December 1969 – the pinball machine was gone (although its electronic voice remained), and the main links were provided from a studio featuring a collection of oversized bubbling test tubes and brightly flashing lights.

-Skayn eventually gave way to Susan Starr of the Circus (with voices provided by Jennifer Hill, Alan Devereux and Stanley Page) but the Disney clips, corny jokes and guest performers remained, augmented by music videos for contemporary songs such as Get Away by Georgie Fame and Finchley Central by The New Vaudeville Band.
+Skayn eventually gave way to Susan Starr of the Circus, voiced by Jennifer Hill, Alan Devereux and Stanley Page, but the Disney clips, corny jokes and guest performers remained, augmented by music videos for contemporary songs such as Get Away by Georgie Fame and Finchley Central by The New Vaudeville Band.

 Pinball machine voice